ayush013/ngx-quill-upload/README.md

 ## Angular Universal

 - As of now ngx-quill-upload isn't optimized for Server side rendering.
 Consider adding a plaform-browser check on your own if you plan to use SSR.

-## Future Roadmap

-- Ability to provide custom formats for image/video in handler itself.

 ### Suppress global register warnings